spacewalk01/covid19-detection-with-chest-xray/README.md

 COVID-19 Radiography Dataset can be downloaded from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
 Chest X-ray images for COVID-19 positive cases along with Normal and Viral Pneumonia images.
 This COVID-19 dataset contains 3616 COVID-19 positive cases along with 10,192 Normal, 6012 Lung Opacity (Non-COVID lung infection) and 1345 Viral Pneumonia images.

-- Viral pneumonia indicates an infection of your lungs caused by a virus.
-The most common cause is the flu, but you can also get viral pneumonia from the common cold and other viruses.
-- Lung Opacity

 | Class | Meaning |
 | :---: | :---: |
 | COVID-19 |  Confirmed positive cases of COVID-19 patients |